General Program Information

 How much do the fellowships and graduate assistant positions pay?

-Interview fellowship awards for 2014-2015 ranged from $3,500 to $11,340.
 Other financial awards begin at $250 per semester.
 Graduate assistants receive a stipend of $2,000 per semester.
-MACC Scholars recipients receive a fellowship of either $2,000 or $500 depending on their SC residency status.
-Nonresidents receiving MACC Scholars awards and graduate assistant positions receive additional awards to reduce their program fees to the SC resident rate.
-Other nonresidents may also qualify for awards reducing the standard nonresident rate.
+MACC Scholars recipients receive a fellowship of $1,500 plus an additional award to bring them to the in-state tuition rate if they are not residents of SC.
+Most other nonresidents also qualify for awards reducing the standard nonresident rate.

 Are student loans available to MACC students?

 Yes.
 Currently graduate students may borrow from several student loan programs.
-These programs are constantly changing.
 For specific program requirements and application materials, contact the Office of Student Financial Aid and Scholarships:

 International students generally do not qualify for U.S.-based student loans.